-XY - The Persistent Company sold two different intangible products around the same time in 2018, and sometimes our customers aren't clear about the difference.
-We'd like to help clear things up so that you understand your financial wellbeing and how it relates to XY and XYO.
+XY Labs sold two different intangible products around the same time in 2018, and sometimes our customers aren't clear about the difference.
+We'd like to help clear things up so that you understand your financial wellbeing and how it relates to XY Labs and XYO.

 Let's define the difference.